 Non-inflammatory Arthritis

 Non-inflammatory arthritis is known as osteoarthritis (OA).
 Even though it is called non-inflammatory, it can still result in some inflammation or swelling of the joints.
 The difference in this type of arthritis is that it results from the breakdown of cartilage.
-Cartilage acts as a barrier that covers the ends of bones in the joint.
-As that cartilage breaks down, bones can rub against one another causing pain.
+This cartilage is a barrier which covers and protects the ends of bones in the joint.
+When that cartilage starts to break down, the bones rub against one another and cause pain.
 This breakdown often occurs when joints are injured, but it also happens as a result of wear and tear.
 Noninflammatory arthritis is most commonly found in the hands, knees, hips, and spine.

 Inflammatory Arthritis